AbuAli85/extra-contracts-yy/README.md

 Client components should import helpers from `lib/dashboard-data.client.ts`.
 Server components use `lib/dashboard-data.server.ts`.
 This explicit separation replaces the former dynamic helper.
+The deprecated `lib/client-data.ts` file has been removed.